 Liege Airport is committed to the sustainable development of the airport as a hub for economic renewal, and logistical and transport excellence.

-LIEGE AIRPORT is aware of the need for continuous improvement of its environmental management to ensure the development of its activities while respecting the natural environment and local communities.
+Liege Airport is aware of the need for continuous improvement of its environmental management to ensure that as it expands its activities, it is respectful of natural environments and local communities.

-Since 2013, LIEGE AIRPORT has incorporated environmental protection into its business strategy, in compliance with applicable environmental laws and regulations.
+Since 2003, Liege Airport has integrated environmental protection into its business strategy, in keeping with current environmental legislation and regulations including pollution prevention.

-Over and above legal and regulatory requirements, LIEGE AIRPORT seeks to reduce the environmental impacts of its activities permanently and has established an Environmental Management System that meets the requirements of the ISO 14001:2015 standard.
-Liege Airport is also involved in the Airport Carbon Accreditation initiated by ACI Europe and supported by the European Commission, as well as in the Lean & Green approach supported by Logistics in Wallonia.
+Liege Airport has continuously sought to prevent and to reduce the environmental impact of its activities beyond the legal regulatory requirements.
+Liege Airport has adopted an Environmental Management System to meet the ISO 14001:2015 standard.
+Liege Airport has also signed up to both the Airport Carbon Accreditation programme launched by ACI Europe and supported by the European Commission, and to the Lean & Green programme of Logistics in Wallonia.